akdsco/next/DOCUMENTATION.md

 Application uses custom templates to create to-do's and update information like the amount of active to-do's due to be completed.
 All templates are stored in:

 `template.js`

 This file contains one main template for to-do item stored as default template and is instantiated whenever template object is created.
-There are three methods `show`, `itemCounter` and `clearCompletedButton` As described, they show all the to-do's, update due items counter and update clear complete button text.
+There are three methods `show`, `itemCounter` and `clearCompletedButton` As described, they show all the to-do's, update due items counter and update clear completed button text.

 ### Model